xleonzhao/ccnp-encor/01-forwarding.md

 ### SDM templates

+> The allocation ratios between the various TCAM tables are stored and can be modified with Switching Database Manager (SDM) templates.
 * `[show] sdm prefer {vlan | advanced}`
   * then restart switch w/ `reload`
 * Every switch in a switch stack must be configured with the same SDM template.